Rafkraft/twitter_bot/readme.txt

 In the app.yaml file, add:

 -line 1: your application's name
--line 2: the emaillinked to the google account your using -line 3: the hashtag you're looking for in the tweet feed -line 4: your website name
+-line 8: the emaillinked to the google account your using -line 9: the hashtag you're looking for in the tweet feed -line 10: your website name

-In the checkTweets.py file, add all your twitter api keys line 26->29
+-line 11->14 : your twitter api access keys